ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash/extras/_README_1ST.txt

 version of Nginx and expand it with some features that might be of interest to you.
 Here's what they all do individually:

+"ffmpeg" we can use to transcode the live-stream for adaptive bitrate live- streaming.
+Important to add the location to your Windows path.
+See video.

 "RunHiddenConsole.exe" is used to start an instance of php-chi.exe on port 9000.
 It's on that some port that Nginx can call on it to have it process php files.
 Using RunHiddenConsole allows a command to be used just as on the command prompt